Vaughan Berry: Background and early career

 Vaughan Berry was born in India in 1891, the son of a banker based in Madras (now Chennai).
 His paternal family originated from Melksham, Wiltshire, and he spent part of his childhood in nearby Bath, Somerset.
 He was educated at the City of London School, where he was head boy, and in 1909 won a Daily Mail scholarship which allowed him to live for a year abroad in Germany and Paris.
 Upon his return to Britain he won a further scholarship to read French and German at Gonville and Caius College, Cambridge, graduating in 1913 with a second class in the medieval and modern languages tripos.

 On coming down from Cambridge, Berry obtained a commission in the Royal Army Service Corps.
 During World War I, he spent two years with the Somerset Light Infantry before being transferred to the Intelligence Corps, and was wounded in France shortly before the war's end in 1918.
 Following a chance encounter with his college tutor, from 1919 to 1925 he was on the staff of the Inter-Allied Rhineland High Commission, which had been established by the Treaty of Versailles to oversee the occupation of the Rhineland.
-During his service in the Commission he held the temporary rank of captain, reaching the regular rank of lieutenant in 1922.
-His experiences as a District Officer for the village of Benrath, near Düsseldorf, led him to sympathise with the Germans rather than the French, and foresee that the penury and hunger he witnessed could become a breeding ground for xenophobic, nationalist politics.
+During his service in the commission he held the temporary rank of captain, reaching the regular rank of lieutenant in 1922.
+His experiences as a District Officer for the village of Benrath, near Düsseldorf, led him to sympathise with the Germans rather than with the French, and to foresee that the penury and hunger he witnessed could become a breeding ground for xenophobic, nationalist politics.

-After re-entering civilian life Berry became a manager, and later a director, of the Union Discount Company Ltd., a joint-stock discount house with offices at Cornhill in the City of London.
-There he maintained the habits of an archetypal "City gent", walking to work every day wearing a top hat.
+After re-entering civilian life, Berry became a manager and later a director of the Union Discount Company Ltd., a joint-stock discount house with offices at Cornhill in the City of London.
+There he maintained the habits of an archetypal "City gent," walking to work every day wearing a top hat.
 When he took early retirement from the company in December 1945, The Times reported that the news was met with "regret in discount market circles... his wide knowledge had brought him many friendships."